Joyce Jacobs

-She remains best known however for her more permanent long running role on soap opera A Country Practice, as Esme Watson for 12 years and 805 episodes, normally appearing on screen alongside fellow veteran actors Syd Heylen and Gordon Piper, although, unlike the latter actors who were written out of the series toward the end of its run on Network Seven to make way for a younger revamped cast, she was retained in the series when it switched to Network Ten.

-Biography

-Early life and career
+Early life

 Jacobs was born one of three siblings in Carshalton, Surrey, England to Leonard Watson Penn and Dora Elsie (née Ferrett) Penn.

 She did not embark on a professional acting career until arriving in Australia in 1962.

+Career

 During the 1970s, Jacobs played the small, recurring role of Mrs. Carson in Number 96 and Muriel Palmer on The Young Doctors.